StevenAHan/Love-Letter-Simulator/README.md

 Download the folder "C++ LL Sim" and all of its files.
 In the "main.cpp" file, a game between three players, Steven, Kevin, and Jonathan, is already premade.
 In order to add players, create a Player object with a name and add it to the "game" object.
 To remove a player, just delete the lines corresponding to adding that player to the game.
 Bear in mind that a default game of Love Letter generally only supports 4 players.

 ### Example of adding a player
+In the main function of the "main.cpp" file, under the "game" object:
 ```c++
 // Create the player object
 Player name("name");